bobvanderlinden/probot-auto-merge/README.md

 - ^blocked$
 ```

-Note: remove the whole section when you're not using blocking labels.
+Note: remove the whole section when you're not using blocking base branches.

 ### `requiredBaseBranches` (condition, default: none)